Ali Siddiq: It's Bigger Than These Bars: Background

 Houston comic Ali Siddiq began consistently telling jokes about his experience being incarcerated starting with his performance on the Comedy Central television series This Is Not Happening on the second episode of its first season which aired on January 26, 2015.
 Ever since then it had been his goal to perform to an audience in prison and "to make a bigger impact."
 On October 21, 1991, four days after turning 19-years-old, Siddiq had been arrested with five kilograms of cocaine and subsequently sentenced to 15-years for "delivery of a controlled substance."
 He was released on October 21, 1997, after serving six years in state prison, primarily at Darrington Unit in Rosharon, Torres Unit in Hondo, Bill Clements Unit in Amarillo and Ellis Unit in Huntsville, and spent the remainder of his sentence on parole, beginning his journey to a career in stand-up comedy in December 1997.

 He wanted to shoot the special at a Texas state prison but was denied permission.
 Comedy Central approached Bell County Jail who initially hesitated before accepting the proposal.
 Siddiq commented, "It's a weird thing about Texas—to be one of the largest prison systems and they don't want anybody to come in and show the public what’s going on or even talk about it.
 Actually, their reason for not letting me in was they didn't want me saying anything negative about the prison.
 And I was like, 'I think that the word "prison" alone covers that.'"

 Inmates who maintained good behavior and kept their jail cells clean became eligible to attend the show, and vying for that privilege began months in advance.
 While visiting the jail in July 2017 "Siddiq went from cell to cell and didn’t tell a single joke.
 Instead, he talked to the inmates and mentored to them.
-He also made the staff think 'outside the box,'" reported Captain Byron Shelton, the Jail Administrator at Bell County Sherrif's Office, during a press conference on February 8, 2018.
+He also made the staff think 'outside the box,'" reported Captain Byron Shelton, the Jail Administrator at Bell County Sheriff's Office, during a press conference on February 8, 2018.
 "Having Comedy Central at the Bell County Jail will help people who watch the show see it for the clean facility that it is and they'll be able to observe the overall atmosphere," added Bell County Sheriff Eddy Lange.
 Siddiq hosted a Q&A from the jail with Shelton on Facebook Live in the afternoon of February 23 to promote the television special airing later that night.

 It's not supposed to have such a high recidivism rate.
 Being in prison is supposed to be an accident, a mistake that you've committed, and the system is supposed to help you move past it [...]
 That's why it's called a "correctional facility."
 At some point, I think they stopped correcting people and just became a facility.

 — Ali Siddiq, Uproxx, February 23, 2018.